swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ## Acknowledgments

-Thank you to the members of the Swift Forums for their time spent reading this proposal and its prior versions, along with posting their thoughts on the forums.
+Thank you to the members of the Swift Forums for their time spent reading this proposal and its prior versions and providing comments.